plashenkov/SQLite3-Delphi-FPC/README.md

 free for use for any purpose, commercial or private.
 SQLite is the most widely deployed SQL database engine in the world.

-This package contains complete SQLite3 API translation for Delphi and FreePascal, as well as a simple Unicode-enabled object wrapper to simplify the use of this database engine.
+This package contains complete SQLite3 API translation for Delphi and FreePascal/Lazarus, as well as a simple Unicode-enabled object wrapper to simplify the use of this database engine.

 Compatibility